boxuk/commit-message-checker/README.md

 `[BUG] Fix foo issue with bar`

-Finally, we don't subject merge commits to the same validation checks. i.e. validating the commit message:
+Finally, we don't subject merge or revert commits to the same validation checks. i.e. when validating the commit messages:

 `Merge pull request #123 from boxuk/develop`

+and

+`Revert "[J#PROJ-123][BUG] Fix issue with foo"`

-Will be considered a valid commit message.
+Both will be considered valid commit messages.

 ### Valid commit types